XeSoft/Utilities/README.md

 This is a combination of a dictionary and a circular buffer.
 Created with an initial capacity.
 When the capacity is reached, subsequent additions to the dictionary overwrite the oldest entry.

+### CircularMap

+This is a combination of a map and a circular buffer.
+Created with an initial capacity.
+When the capacity is reached, subsequent additions cause the oldest map entry to be removed.

 ### Shuffling

 One of the higher-level capabilities of this library is to provide several ways to shuffle a sequence.